 Comprehensive Overview

 A linear function is a function that can be written in the form f(x) = mx + b, where m and b are constants. m represents the slope of the line, indicating its steepness and direction, and b represents the y-intercept, the point where the line crosses the y-axis.
-The key characteristic of a linear function is that its graph is always a straight line.
+That said, the key characteristic of a linear function is that its graph is always a straight line.
 This contrasts with non-linear functions, such as quadratic or exponential functions, which have curved graphs.

 The domain of a function is the set of all possible x-values that can be inputted into the function without causing any mathematical errors.
 The most common errors to watch out for are: